Minkowski gauges and deviation measures: Deviation Measures

 where $\Lambda $ is a collection of nondecreasing functions $\psi \in \Lq[0,1] $ such that $\int_0^1 \psi (t)\, \dd t =0$, and where $G$ is a collection of positive concave functions $g\colon [0,1] \rightarrow \R$.
 If in addition $B^\complement$ is convex for comonotone pairs, then $\f$ is also comonotone additive, and for each $X\in\X$ the supremma in the above representations is attained for some $X^\prime\in A^\odot$, $\psi\in\Lambda$, $g\in G$. \end{propo}

-\begin{proof} First of all, notice that if $B$ is a law invariant, closed, radially bounded, convex set containing the origin, then, by the reasoning in \Cref{A+R deviation}, the set $A \coloneqq B + \R$ is radially bounded at non-constants and stable under scalar addition.
-Furthermore, the operation of set addition preserves convexity, law invariance and closedness; hence, $A$ is convex, law invariant and closed.
-This yields that $\f$ is a law invariant, lower semi continuous generalized deviation measure.
+\begin{proof} Let $A$ be a law invariant, closed, radially bounded at non-constants, stable under scalar addition, convex set containing the origin.
+Then, this yields that $\f$ is a law invariant, lower semi continuous generalized deviation measure.
 The stated representations follow from Propositions 2.1 and 2.2 of \cite{grechuk09}.
-Also, Proposition 2.4 of the same paper yields, under comonotonic additivity --- which is given by the convexity for comonotonic pairs of $B^\complement$ and \Cref{A+R comonotonicidade} --- that \( \f (X) = \int_0^1 g(t)\, F^{-1}_X (\mathrm{d}t), \) for some positive concave function $g\colon [0,1] \rightarrow \R$. \end{proof}
+Also, Proposition 2.4 of the same paper yields, under comonotonic additivity --- which is given by the convexity for comonotonic pairs of $A^\complement$ and \Cref{coro como} --- that \( \f (X) = \int_0^1 g(t)\, F^{-1}_X (\mathrm{d}t), \) for some positive concave function $g\colon [0,1] \rightarrow \R$. \end{proof}

 \begin{remark} By taking $B = \Acc{1}{\varepsilon}$ for a law invariant measure of error $\varepsilon$, one obtains a set $B$ that fulfills the requirements from the above proposition.
 To ensure comonotonicity, one can take $B$ of the form $B=\Acc{1}{\varepsilon}$ as above, with the additional requirement that the error measure $\varepsilon$ be comonotone additive. \end{remark}